fscivittaro42/CS123-Project/README.md

 - generate_squares/: Creating congestion heatmaps for Chicago based on where taxi trips intercept

-- 30min_prob/: Calculating the likelihood of a driver finding their next passenger within 30 minutes, aggregated by neighborhood.
+- 30min_prob/: Calculating the likelihood of a driver finding their next passenger within 30 minutes, aggregated by neighborhood

 - MRJob/: Some MRJob scripts to calculate summary statistics